-Maybe they'll move their headquarters to China too.
+Cabeza speculates.
+"Maybe they'll move their headquarters to China too.
 There they can do to the Chinese people, under the watchful eye of the totalitarian communist government and state banks, what they did to us under our weak republican government.
 I can't wait to see how that works out.
 Literally!
-I'll have died of starvation before the free market thieves, our masters, are executed for their crimes by their Chinese masters.
-Their ill gotten gains will be confiscated but it will be too late to save us. } many of us are increasing our debt and fattening the predators just so we can live day to day.
+I'll have died of starvation before the free market thieves, our masters, are executed for their crimes by their Chinese overlords.
+If they try to pull the same 'Inside Job' there, more than money may disappear.
+Whatever happens in the end, it will be too late to save us."

+It occurs to Caliente that over and above the \$2T they're sitting on [maybe waiting to siphon off somehow?] more money that the CEOs, investors and banks were supposed to use to create jobs had been paid in bonuses or was hidden in foreign investments.
+"It must either be going into Caribbean and other foreign banks or invested in China, India or elsewhere.
+It doesn't go into capital investment in American small business or any other domestic production or the jobs would be manifesting.
+I guess investors in high yield credit card and pay day type loan sharking are still chasing the big bucks.
+But many of us are increasing our debt and fattening the predators just so we can live day to day.
 None of the profits and ruling class tax breaks that are supposed by the theory to stimulate growth seem to be doing so.
 Or at best, it's growth of finance that only benefits a few at the top, instead of growth in real production that the rest of us can share in.
 All that comes down from the elites is more shit!"
-Betrayed by his rising tone, Caliente's anger had increased as he spoke.
+Betrayed by his rising tone, Caliente's heat had arisen as he spoke.